 Development and Validation of Short-Term Assessment of Risk and Treatability: Adolescent Version

 The Short-Term Assessment of Risk and Treatability (START; Webster, Martin, Brink, Nicholls, & Desmaris, 2009) is a 20-item clinical guide for the assessment of seven risk domains (violence to others, suicide, self-harm, self-neglect, unauthorized absence, substance use, and victimization).
-Along with our colleagues, we have recently developed an adolescent version of the START (START:AV; Viljoen, Nicholls, Cruise, Desmarais, & Webster, in progress).
+Along with our colleagues, we have recently developed an adolescent version of the START (START:AV; Viljoen, Nicholls, Cruise, Desmarais, & Webster, 2014).

 Implementation of Evidence-Based Risk Assessment and Risk Reduction Practices

 We have collaborated with the Ministry of Children and Family Development in British Columbia to implement the Structured Assessment of Violence Risk in Youth (SAVRY; Borum, Bartel, & Borth, 2006), an empirically-supported risk assessment tool, throughout the province of British Columbia.
-In our current work, we are developing a tool called the Adolescent Risk Reduction and Resilience Work-Plan (ARRoW) that is designed to bridge SAVRY risk assessments to risk reduction and intervention strategies.
+In our current work, we are developing a tool called the Adolescent Risk Reduction and Resilience Work-Plan (ARROW) that is designed to bridge SAVRY risk assessments to risk reduction and intervention strategies.

 Mental Health, Risks, and Strengths Study